 To see how FUNNEL speeds up the detections of unexpected behavior changes, we randomly picked a small fraction of software changes for which FUNNEL does not directly deliver the detection results to the operations team.
-Instead, the operations team independently assess software changes without the help of FUNNEL.
-In the below case, we compare the speed of FUNNEL and manual inspection, and demonstrate the performance of FUNNEL in detecting unexpected performance changes
+Instead, the operations team independently assesses software changes without the help of FUNNEL.
+In the below case, we compare the speed of FUNNEL and manual inspection, and demonstrate the performance of FUNNEL in detecting seasonal KPIs' unexpected changes

-During the deployment of FUNNEL, the operations teams made a software upgrade aimed at improving the performance of the advertising system.
-Advertising system is a very large and complex system [4], and in fact 36752 KPIs are included in the impact set in the software upgrade according to FUNNEL.
+During the deployment of FUNNEL, the operations team made a software upgrade aimed at improving the performance of the advertising system.
+Advertising system is a very large and complex system [8], and in fact 36752 KPIs are included in the impact set in the software upgrade according to FUNNEL.
 Manually investigating this upgrade's impact is infeasible.
 10 minutes after the software upgrade, FUNNEL detected 1141 KPI changes induced by the software upgrade.
-More specifically, as Fig. 10 shows, the normalized ratio of clicks on advertisements considered as cheats, i.e., clicks on advertisements that are not considered as human behavior by the anti-cheating system, increased dramatically immediately after the software upgrade was conducted.
+More specifically, as Fig. 7 shows, the normalized number of effective clicks on advertisements, i.e., clicks on advertisements that are considered as human behavior by the anti-cheating system, decreased dramatically immediately after the software upgrade was conducted.